 Learning Lab 1

-AFP Membership, What’s in it for me? ( Learning Lab)
+AFP Membership, What’s in it for me? ( Learning Lab) Presented by AFP

 Current and prospective AFP members will learn about key benefits of membership including professional development, local events, mentorship and volunteer opportunities, publications, leadership training, and more.
 Find out how you can maximize the value of your professional involvement while meeting your AFP peers!